RezSat/Y-Sharp-Programming-Language/README.md

 # python <Y#/Y-sharp>
 A programming language written in Python.
 Just For Fun

 Contribute to This Project if you like.
-But keep remember it's just for fun

 (Linux/Unix)command : python3 main.py test.yshp(filename with extension)